seffradev/ehd500/docs/paper/thesis.typ

 = Methodology <sec:methodology>

-This chapter elaborates on the material, equipment, and methods used to design a prototype for forwarding APDU packets.
+This chapter elaborates on the material, equipment, and methods used to design prototypes for forwarding APDU packets.

 == Materials and equipment <sec:materials>